AbdullahYousaf-13/flutter-basic/README.md

 - `color:`(property) `Colors.grey`(color-name) `[900]`(shade-value)

-- To change font open file 'pubspec.yaml', go to the fonts section in the file and change family name in accordance with your font name, just leave till one asset and remove the rest, then allign the text by one tab, then give that asset the path name of your font like: (`fonts/[font-name]-Regular.ttf`), then go to main.dart file and click on 'Get dependencies', now we can reffer to that particular font
+- To change font open file 'pubspec.yaml', go to the fonts section in the file uncomment itand change family name in accordance with your font name, just leave till one asset and remove the rest, then allign the text by one tab, then give that asset the path name of your font like: (`fonts/[font-name]-Regular.ttf`), for multiple fonts give path of your fonts like (`fonts/`) then go to main.dart file and click on 'Get dependencies', now we can reffer to that particular font

 - `fontFamily:`(property) `'RubikMaze'`(font-name) (applies a font to the text)